‘Fairy Tail: Dragon Cry’ Movie Plot Easter Egg Will Preview Manga’s Ending?

 — Tensa Zangetsu (@Ten5aZangetsu) March 6, 2017

-Mashima also serves as the executive producer for the film, while Tatsuma Minamikawa is the director of Fairy Tail: Dragon Cry.
+Mashima also serves as the Executive Producer for the film, while Tatsuma Minamikawa is the director of Fairy Tail: Dragon Cry.
 The film has been made by A1 pictures.
-Although the Dragon Cry plot hasn’t been leaked, reports indicate the movie-only story has Natsu and the rest of the Fairy Tail Guild members retrieving an ancient and presumably dangerous artifact known as the Dragon Cry, reported Asia Starz.
+Although Dragon Cry plot hasn’t been leaked, reports indicate the movie-only story has Natsu and the rest of the Fairy Tail Guild members retrieving an ancient and presumably dangerous artifact known as the Dragon Cry, reported Asia Starz.
 The Fairy Tail members are expected to undertake a very dangerous mission as they make their way through the treacherous Stella Kingdom.
 As expected, the journey is filled with many challenges, including mythical creatures.
-The new members to join the Fairy Tail saga are King Animus, the king of Stella kingdom, and his aide, Sonya.
+The new members to join the Fairy Tail saga are King Animus, the king of Stella kingdom and his aide, Sonya.

 Interestingly, Fairy Tail: Dragon Cry will have the entire voice cast of the anime.
 Natsu Dragneel will be voiced by Tetsuya Kakihara, while Lucy Heartfilia will be voiced by Aya Hirano.
-Rie Kugimiya will voice Happy, Yuichi Nakamura will voice Gray Fullbuster, Sayaka Ohara is Erza Scarlet, Satomi Satou is Wendy, and Yui Horie is Charles.
+Rie Kugimiya will voice Happy, Yūichi Nakamura will voice Gray Fullbuster, Sayaka Ohara is Erza Scarlet, Satomi Satou is Wendy, and Yui Horie as Charles.

 [Featured Image by Hiro Mashima/Fairy Tail Manga/Kodansha]